Pullmaster Documentation

 How It Works

-- If a reviewer assignment has been pending longer than your configured timeout and there is no reviewer activity on the PR (reviews or comments), Pullmaster selects a new reviewer using its scoring pipeline and requests their review on GitHub.
+- If a reviewer assignment has been pending longer than your configured timeout and there is no reviewer activity on the PR, Pullmaster selects a new reviewer using its scoring pipeline and requests their review on GitHub.

 - This repeats up to your configured maximum number of escalations per PR.